TelenorStartIoT/tutorials/01-fipy-coap/README.md

-# FiPy Dev-Kit - UDP
+# FiPy Dev-Kit - CoAP

 > Works with NB-IoT or LTE-M

 This tutorial gives brief instructions on how to get started with the FiPy dev-kit.
-This tutorial will send JSON formatted data in a UDP packet over the LTE-M (Cat M1) or NB-IoT (NB1) network.
+This tutorial will send JSON formatted data in a CoAP packet over the LTE-M (Cat M1) or NB-IoT (NB1) network.

 You will learn how to: